eporetsky/PanPPI/README.md

 # Citations

-The manuscript by Poretsky <i>et al.</i> is currently under review.
+The open-access PanPPI manuscript is now available in [G3: Genes, Genomes, Genetics](https://academic.oup.com/g3journal/advance-article/doi/10.1093/g3journal/jkae059/7630293).

 If you are using this workflow please also considering citing:
 * [MaizeGDB](https://download.maizegdb.org/) for providing the canonical protein sequences